owncloud/docs/docs/test-ui-bundle.md

 # Testing un-merged docs-ui changes

-If you want to test an un-merged change made in the `docs-ui` repository with content from the ownCloud documentation, build as usual the documentation with the Antora command but add the option `--ui-bundle-url <path-to-your-local-ui-bundle>/ui-bundle.zip` to your command.
+If you want to test an un-merged change made in the `docs-ui` repository with content from the ownCloud documentation, build the documentation as usual with the Antora command but add the option `--ui-bundle-url <path-to-your-local-ui-bundle>/ui-bundle.zip` to your command.
 The location for this bundle is in the `docs-ui` repository in directory `build/`.
-More details for prerequisites and how the create the `ui-bundle.zip` can be found in the [docs-ui](https://github.com/owncloud/docs-ui#owncloud-documentation-ui) repository.
+More details for prerequisites and how to create the `ui-bundle.zip` can be found in the [docs-ui](https://github.com/owncloud/docs-ui#owncloud-documentation-ui) repository.

 The following example assumes: